lockss/lockss-rtd-portal/docs/migration/upgrading1-yum.rst

-This operating system uses :program:`yum` for package management.
-Run the following command as ``root``:
+This operating system uses Yum for package management.
+Run the following Yum command:

 .. code-block:: shell